 The dynamic curriculum offered in English is further supported by our teachers’ innovative use of technology and learning spaces.
 The school’s focus on team teaching allows teachers to collaborate and deliver high quality curriculum.
 Teachers model the behaviour associated with effective teamwork for their students.
 The collaboration between teachers facilitates an ongoing sharing of knowledge and skills, leading to outstanding curriculum programs.

 The college’s abundance of technological resources makes learning engaging and unique.
-English students use a range of technology to learn and demonstrate their understanding.
-The iPad program in the middle years has led to many innovative programs being implemented.
-Students involved in this program are engaged in the learning process both at school and also beyond the classroom context, through online learning communities set up by their teachers.
+English students use a range of technology including Google Classroom to learn and demonstrate their understanding.

 The school library is a welcoming space full of resources to get even the most reluctant of readers engaged with a good book.
 Reading at GWSC is unique.
 Exciting curriculum initiatives such as literacy circles, pairs reading, online reading forums and author visits offer students a chance to discuss reading and justify their interpretations of texts.
 The English faculty and Library staff work closely in supporting all students with their reading.